smack42/DriftingDroids/README.txt

 this program is still work in progress. (see TODO.txt) and this documentation is incomplete, too...

-Java SE Runtime Environment (JRE version 6 or later) is required to this program.
+Java SE Runtime Environment (JRE version 6 or later) is required to run this program.
+Download Java here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
-Download here:
-http://www.oracle.com/technetwork/java/javase/downloads/index.html

 Windows users can doubleclick "start.cmd" to run DriftingDroids.